 The 87 at Kanpur in 2008 can possibly be considered the greatest innings in Ganguly’s career.
 After scoring 265 South Africa unleashed a rampant attack consisting of Dale Steyn, Makhaya Ntini, Morne Morkel, and Jacques Kallis.
 The pitch offered awkward pace and bounce and the batsmen had problems facing the lethal attack.

 Steyn, especially, was on fire: the previous week he had bowled out India in a single session.
 Here, too, he bowled with hostile pace and the pitch did its best to help him.
 Ganguly, however, was unflinching in his approach, and took India past the South African score, completely oblivious to the wickets tumbling around him.

-He was eventually ninth out for a dazzling 119-ball 87 with nine fours and a six — easily the best performance of the Test.
-Even Harabhajan’s seven-wicket haul did not stand a chance while choosing the Man of the Match award: the choice was unanimous.
+He was eventually ninth out for a dazzling 119-ball 87 with 9 fours and a six — easily the best performance of the Test.
+Even Harabhajan’s 7-wicket haul did not stand a chance while choosing the Man of the Match award: the choice was unanimous.
 Ganguly went on describe the innings as ‘one of the very best’ of his career.

 Ganguly had a miserable series in Sri Lanka.
-The Indians generally struggled against Muralitharan and Ajantha Mendis and lost the series 1-2.
-Ganguly scored 96 runs at 16.00, and subsequently announced that he would retire at the end of the home series against Australia.
+The Indians generally struggled against Murali and Ajantha Mendis and lost the series 1-2.
+Ganguly scored 96 runs at 16, and subsequently announced that he would retire at the end of the home series against Australia.